ChrisPritchard/ctf-writeups/tryhackme/binaryheaven.md

            ... etc
 ```

 If you look closely, you can see every fourth byte looks a bit like its in the ascii range, which kind of matches with this code from the check: `username + (long)local_c * 4`, e.g. take the index we are up to, multiply it by four, and check against that byte.
 Furthermore, there was a `^ 4` permutation too.
-I took the bytes from the above block, put them in cyberchef, then messed with XORing until I got the username (it was obvious when the string was unmangled enough to resemble and english word).
+I took the bytes from the above block, put them in cyberchef, then messed with XORing until I got the username (it was obvious when the string was unmangled enough to resemble an english word).

 ### Go Binary 'angel_B'